cqse/teamscale-javascript-profiler/packages/teamscale-istanbul-instrumenter/README.md

-# JavaScript Coverage Forwarder Instrumenter (JACFIN)
+# JavaScript Coverage-Forwarding Instrumenter (JACFIN)

-The JavaScript Coverage Forwarder Instrumenter is part of a tool suite for obtaining coverage information from JavaScript applications that are under test.
+The JavaScript Coverage-Forwarding Instrumenter is part of a tool suite for obtaining coverage information from JavaScript applications that are under test.
 This tool suite is used in context of the Teamscale Software Intelligence Platform:
 The collected coverage information can then either be dumped to